Francode77/Unsupervised_HAR/README.md

 `read_signal.ipynb` is used to plot the timeseries.<br>

 ### /processing

-For splitting the timeseries into different segments we use a seperate dataset with labeled movements.
-We use the ruptures library to detect changepoints (signal shifts) on each of the signals.

 1. To fine tune tresholds for changepoint detection we use the provided labeled data:<br>
 `segmentation_labeled.ipynb`